Qing-Lu/torch/Windows.md

     make
     make install

 To proceed with Torch installation, make sure that you have the following DLLs in your path.
-You can copy then all to the directory into which you are going to install Torch, then add that directory to your PATH.
+You can copy these DLLs to the directory into which you are going to install Torch, then add that directory to your PATH.
 - All DLLs from X:\torch\lapack\bin\
 - The following DLLs from the bin directory of your MSYS2 installation:
   - For 32-bit libraries: libgcc_s_dw2-1.dll